 Cleaning can become such a hassle, especially if you are doing it wrong.
 But wait, what can be wrong in cleaning?
 Lots of things, like buying unnecessary cleaning products, lengthening the time spent with cleaning and much more.
-Take care of every dirty corner of your home in no time and with ease thanks to these cleaning tips and tricks you really have to know.
+A house cleaning checklist may help you understand how often and when to clean your home throughout the year.
+But with these cleaning tips and tricks you will take care of every dirty corner of your home in no time and with ease!

 1. How to sanitize your sponges.